ronnieli0114/MTClass/README.md

 ## Classification of gene-SNP pairs
 We adopted an ensemble learning framework to classify an individual's genotype based on the vector of expression levels from multiple tissues or multiple exons.
 In doing so, we hope to uncover eQTLs that have effects on gene expression across multiple phenotypes.

+The MTClass script utilizes the following dependencies:
+* numpy >= 1.25.0
+* pandas >= 2.0.3
+* scikit-learn >= 1.3.0

-The general syntax of the script is as follows:
+The general syntax of the main MTClass script is as follows:
 ```
 python3 classify.py exp gt out_dir
 ```